runtimeError4004/CSS360/Submit.md

 ## Thorough justification for why this model was selected for this project (i.e., What makes it a good fit?
 How can this SDLC help with developing this project?)
 > "Because the Department of Transportation provided a 100-page, detailed, and fixed specification document and the requirements are structured and unlikely to be changed, requires phase-by-phase development to ensure accountability and quality."
 > "Given an experienced team in this domain and 18-month timeline with 10 software engineers."
-Waterfall method was preferred because it allows programmers to do the following:
+Waterfall model was preferred because it allows programmers to do the following:
 1. Comprehensive documnetation
 2. Phase-by-phase development to ensure accountability and quality assurance requirements.
 3. Structure needed to complete project within scope, time.